 Feedback.
 For some, this word conjures up the sound of an amplifier shriek or their manager’s criticism.
-But those of us working remotely often miss the frequent feedback that recognized our work in simple ways.
+But those of us who used to work in person and now work remotely often miss the frequent feedback that recognized our work in simple ways.

 The in-person interaction of just saying “Hi!” was feedback that our presence was noted and if it were accompanied by a smile, we knew we were also welcomed.
 When someone noticed us working on something outside current priorities, they could suggest we refocus.
 We might not have even noticed this gentle redirect of our attention.
 So many communication cues we relied on in physical space are absent online.
 How can we encourage more feedback in virtual spaces?